 A common barrier to making new friends that lots of people have is self-doubt.
 Running questions through your head like ‘what if I’m not interesting enough’ or ‘what if I say something stupid’ is not helpful in this scenario.
 Once you’ve put yourself out there a few times, your confidence will skyrocket.
 So initially, try to forget your hangups and worry less about what others think of you.
 Besides, travelling abroad on your own already makes you pretty damn cool in our book.

 5. Say yes to new experiences

 Try to be as flexible with your plans and as open to new experiences as you can.
 You may have never tried surfing before or be pretty nervous about your first scuba diving expedition, but if a group of new travel buddies ask you along, these are not adventures you want to miss out on!
 They will likely turn out to be some of your best memories from your travels.
-Maybe a certain destination wasn't next on your itinerary but those awesome guys you met in the bar invited you to go with them, just rework your plans and thank us later.
+Maybe a certain destination wasn't next on your itinerary but those awesome guys you met in the bar invited them to go with, just rework your plans and thank us later.